6 Easy Ways to Dispose of Old Cooking Pots and Pans

 Halloween is also upon us.
 You can store those candies and sweets in your old pots.
 Just have them filled to the brim with candies.
 Not just Halloween, you can do the same thing for Christmas and every other celebration.

 Now, here’s where you have to get a little bit creative.
-If your pots are old and unattractive, which may likely be the case, given that they have been in use for years, you have to repaint them.
+If your pots are old and unattractive, which may likely be the case, given that they have been used for years, you have to repaint them.

 You can use any paint you feel will make it look more attractive and top-notch.
 But bear in mind that you will not be using the pot for cooking any longer.

-It would help if you also gave the paint some time to dry up before placing your candies in it or storing any material inside.
+It would help to give the paint time to dry up before placing your candies or storing any material inside.

 6. Let the kids have them